Speech Therapist - PRN

 - Documents and charges daily therapeutic units timely and accurately.

-- Communicates with the Director of Rehabilitation Services regarding department programs, goals, objectives, problems, and successes.
+- Communicates with the Director of Clinical Services regarding department programs, goals, objectives, problems, and successes.

-- Supervise the Speech-Language Pathology assistant in direct patient care and patient-related activities.
+- Supervise SLPA in direct patient care and patient-related activities.

 - Performs other duties as assigned.

-- Preferred-Master’s level program is either accredited by the Speech-Language Pathology Educational Standards Board or whose course work and practice meet the American Speech-Language-Hearing Association credentialing.
+- A master’s level program is accredited by the Speech-Language Pathology Educational Standards Board or whose course work and practice meet course ASLHA certification.

-- Must be licensed by the state of Texas by the Speech-Language Pathology Hearing Association
+- Must be licensed by the state of Texas in Speech-Language Pathology

 - Must be certified in AHA BLS